tkem/mopidy-podcast-itunes/README.rst

 Mopidy-Podcast-iTunes
 ========================================================================

-Mopidy-Podcast-iTunes is a Mopidy-Podcast_ extension for searching and browsing podcasts on the `Apple iTunes Store
+Mopidy-Podcast-iTunes is a Mopidy_ extension for searching and browsing podcasts on the `Apple iTunes Store
 <https://itunes.apple.com/genre/podcasts/id26>`_.